 Big Lynn Lodge — This is the place to stay for delicious food and spectacular views.
 Included in your room rates are breakfast and dinner for two.
 This lodge has forty-two (42) rooms and has been around for over one hundred (100) years.

-There are a variety of places to eat in the area including pizza and fast food.
+There are various places to eat in the area including pizza and fast food.
 I will mention a few of the nicer places such as The Switzerland Cafe and General Store where you can get basic American food with vegan options.
 The Chalet Restaurant offers a variety of American dishes also with vegan options.
 But for you meat eaters, I have heard good things about their New York Strip.
-Little Switzerland Books and Beans provides a refreshing respite from all the hiking and sightseeing, where you can browse the book shelves while enjoying a good cup of java, and some great tasting homemade desserts and cheeses.
-Now, for a good burger there is Fowl Play Pub where you can have a tasty brew with your food.
-Finally, the Mountain View Restaurant offers a variety of dishes including a great t chicken pasta capri.
+Little Switzerland Books and Beans provides a refreshing respite from all the hiking and sightseeing, where you can browse the bookshelves while enjoying a good cup of java, and some great-tasting homemade desserts and cheeses.
+Now, for a good burger, there is Fowl Play Pub where you can have a tasty brew with your food.
+Finally, the Mountain View Restaurant offers a variety of dishes including a great t chicken pasta Capri.

 For a refreshing change from most tourist destinations, Little Switzerland offers beautiful views of distant ranges and deep valleys which are very similar to the foothills of the Swiss Alps.
 This area provides a relaxing getaway in the middle of the North Carolina Mountains where you can hike, play golf, sightsee, engage in a variety of outdoor activities, attend festivals and local events, wineries, retreat centers, and get a taste of the local charm, friendly people, and relaxing atmosphere.